daac-tools/vibrato/README.md

     -m ./trained/matrix.def
 ```

-Optionally, you can specify a user-defined dictionary to the `dictgen` command to give connection IDs and weights automatically.
+Optionally, you can specify a user-defined dictionary to the `dictgen` command to automatically give connection IDs and weights.
 See the `--help` message for more details.

 ## MeCab-compatible options